aquilesC/aquiles.me/content/literature/@cagan2018.md

 - [[OKR for product management]]
 - [[Roadmaps for product development]]
 - Understanding the [[minimum viable product]] as a [[minimum viable prototype]].
-- Defining [[who are stakeholders]] and bring this back to the product team.
+- Defining [[who are product stakeholders]] and bring this back to the product team.
 If the product teams delivers and then there's a veto, trust of the product team will be eroded ([[build trust in a team]]).
 The [[product manager]] needs to be sure to understand the constrains and work towards finding *solutions*.
 - Communicating product learnings along the way.
 What worked and (especially) what didn't work.
 It needs to be concise and short, probably handled by VP Product during all-hands meetings (with different cadences).